bastiankistner/stackdriver-logging-json/README.md

 - ✅ compliant with std output (e.g. for kubernetes)
 - ✅ includes formatter for fluent-bit 1.3.0

+## IMPORTANT ⚠️

+To use with typescript, ensure you have `"strictNullChecks": true,` set in your `tsconfig.json`.
+Otherwise typescript will complain about `never` incompatiblity with string related to `resource` when passing an entry to a formatter.

 ## Tracing

 - will work out of the box when used with compatible library (e.g. OpenCensus or OpenTelemetry [recommended])